Data Science Tableau

 The EMCDSA certification checks the ability to implement common techniques and tools needed for big data analytics.
 Candidates would be tested on their technical expertise in tools like “R”, Hadoop, and Postgres, etc. and their predictive acumen.

-Now as you know how to become a data scientist, let’s have a quick look at what data scientists usually do in their day-to-day work.
+Now that you know how to become a data scientist, let’s have a quick look at what data scientists usually do in their day-to-day work.

 what data scientists do